NetXMS

 What is Zabbix?

-Zabbix is an open-source monitoring software tool used for tracking, recording, and reporting the health and performance of various IT infrastructure components, including networks, servers, applications, and services.
-It provides real-time monitoring and alerting capabilities, allowing administrators to quickly identify and resolve issues before they become critical.
+Zabbix is an open-source monitoring and logging software tool used for tracking, recording, and analyzing the performance and availability of servers, network devices, and applications.
+It provides a unified platform for monitoring and logging, enabling administrators to detect and resolve issues before they affect the end-users.

 Main Features